Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.hard.v1beta1.Borrow"></a>

 ### Borrow
-Borrow defines an amount of coins borrowed from a hard module account
+Borrow defines an amount of coins borrowed from a hard module account.

 | Field | Type | Label | Description |